 What You Can Do

 If you suspect you or your loved one is a victim of nursing home, hospital or long-term facility abuse or neglect, contact a Tucson nursing home abuse lawyer at the Khalidi Law Firm PLLC as soon as possible for a free consultation to evaluate the merits of the claim.
 Nursing home injury cases are handled on a contingency fee basis.
 We receive no attorney fees unless we secure financial compensation for your injuries.
 Any expenses advanced by the law firm are recouped from the settlement or judgement.
 It is important to seek legal counsel quickly to make sure your claim, should you have one, is not barred by the statute of limitations under Arizona law.

 Located in Tucson’s Barrio Historico, the firm is familiar and experienced with Arizona law and will make sure your concerns are addressed, and that you or your loved one receives treatment and compensation for any short- or long-term effects of the abuse.
 Pursing a lawsuit for neglect at a nursing home not only provides compensation for victims, but can help other families as well.
 It is a safeguard in our society to motivate the industry to follow proper standards.

-For one of our attorneys, nursing home abuse and neglect is personal…
+For one of our attorneys, nursing home abuse is personal…

 My interest in representing those who have been neglected or abused began long before I became a lawyer.
 My grandmother suffered in a nursing home when I was a teenager.
 I still remember how frightened and scared she was.
 From that moment, I knew I wanted to do what I could to protect those who could not protect themselves.
 In the 25 years that I’ve been practicing law I’ve dedicated a majority of my time advocating for vulnerable adults, including the elderly, as well as children who have been harmed, neglected or abused.